The Ultimate Granada Travel Guide for First Time Visitors

 4. Albaicín

-The Albaicín, Granada’s historic Moorish quarter, is a maze of narrow streets and whitewashed houses.
+The Albaicín, or you can also spell it as Albayzín, Granada’s historic Moorish quarter, is a maze of narrow streets and whitewashed houses.
 A stroll here offers stunning views of the Alhambra and a glimpse into Granada’s Moorish past.

 • Tips: